-The insider knowledge that all the heroines provide – some to a bigger extent than others- reveals one of the key aspects of Dan Brown heroines: they all have a personal connection to the victim of each novel, who is typically a man that has power or tremendous influence.
+The insider knowledge that all the heroines provide – some to a bigger extent than others — reveals one of the key aspects of Dan Brown heroines: they all have a personal connection to the victim of each novel, typically a man that has power or tremendous influence.
 In Sophie’s case, Jacques Sauniere, her grandfather, the Grand Master of the Priory of Sion and the curator of the Louvre gets murdered in the museum.
 He has written a personal message to her urging her to find Langdon.
 As a result, Sophie becomes Langdon’s partner on their quest of identifying Sauniere’s murderer and the location of the Holy Grail, which is deemed successful because of her “insider” knowledge about Sauniere and their conversations when she was a child.
 Similarly, Vittoria is the adopted daughter of Leonardo Vetra, a world-renowned CERN scientist who is murdered and has his eye removed for the killer to gain access to their lab.
 Vittoria and her father conducted their groundbreaking research together and therefore Vetra knows more than anyone else about the potential and dangers of antimatter.
 Katherine is the sister of Peter Solomon, head of the Smithsonian Institution and billionaire philanthropist and Freemason who is kidnapped and has his hand severed.
 Following this pattern, Ambra shares a close bond with Edmond Kirsch, a futurist, billionaire computer scientist, who gets shot right before he reveals his proudest discovery.
 Ambra is the one person who knows the most about Kirsch’s work and life because of their personal connection.
 She knows that he has a forty-seven-letter password that unlocks his phone and that it is a line of poetry related to a prophecy – information that is invaluable in figuring out how to access and release his scientific discovery.

-Sienna’s also has a personal connection to a victim, but in contrast to the rest of the heroines’ cases, this connection is not revealed until the end of the novel and the victim is the plot’s “bad guy”.
+Sienna also has a personal connection to a victim, but in contrast to the rest of the heroines’ cases, this connection is not revealed until the end of the novel and the victim is the plot’s “bad guy.”
 Specifically, Sienna is the lover and disciple of Bertrand Zobrist, a genius, world renown scientist who creates the infertility virus to stop overpopulation and then commits suicide.
 Because of this personal connection, Sienna receives a letter from Zobrist where he explains his plans with the virus.
 Having burnt the letter so that the information doesn’t land in the wrong hands, Sienna is the only person with this “insider” information that can help deal with the impending global crisis.

-All heroines, despite displaying exceptional qualities, have at least one struggle they face in their personal lives – a fact that makes each novel’s plot more fascinating.
+All heroines, despite displaying exceptional qualities, have at least one struggle they face in their personal lives — a fact that makes each novel’s plot more fascinating.
 The extent to which this struggle is analyzed is analogous to the extent to which background information about the heroine’s past is provided and analyzed, which varies in each novel.
 Sophie is traumatized from her family’s mysterious death and suffers a painful fall out with her grandfather after witnessing a disturbing sex ritual.
 This makes her emotionally dependent on the result of their hunt as she correctly suspects that the truth about her family and grandfather will be uncovered through identifying Sauniere’s killer and the location of the Holy Grail.
 The fact that she has endured traumatic experiences directly linked to the ongoing events she is faced with makes her heroic bravery and calmness in times of crises even more impressive; her character becomes more human and simultaneously heroic.